djlacavera21/nyano.org/linux-desktop/README.md

 items has also been added.
 Selecting **About** from the Help menu shows a simple dialog displaying the application version.

+Account addresses and history entries include quick links to the NyanoScan block explorer.
+Click the external link icon next to your address or any hash in the history table to view details in your default browser.

 ## Install dependencies

 ```